 Caroline Durante ’21 is an interdisciplinary studies and psychology major with a minor in creative writing.

 Jenny Campbell ’95, the chief marketing officer at Tinder, graduated from Carolina with a bachelor’s degree in journalism and mass communication.
 Following graduation, she worked at Wieden + Kennedy, an independent advertising agency, for eight years before joining Nike as a marketing consultant.
 She eventually was appointed as the senior global brand director for Nike + Member Services and led the development of NikeFuel.
 Following a year of travel with her husband, Alistair, and their two kids, she moved to California to serve as managing director of 72andSunny, a content development and production company.
 Jenny has worked at Tinder since the fall of 2018 in the Greater Los Angeles Area.

-To be matched with a mentor, fill out the scholar survey form on the Morehead-Cain Network by June 1.
-Rising juniors and seniors are eligible to participate.
+The Morehead-Cain Mentoring Program is designed to leverage the power of the Morehead-Cain network by cultivating connections between scholars and alumni, and providing structure and support to these relationships so they can develop based on shared values and interests.
+All rising juniors and seniors are eligible to participate.
 For more information about the Morehead-Cain Mentoring Program, contact Emily Olson, the alumni engagement manager for the Foundation, at email@example.com.

 - Caroline Durante